ecmwf/aviso/docs/source/reference/triggers.rst

 * ``${jsonpath}``, it replaces it with the file name of a JSON file containing the notification.

 A notification is a dictionary whose keys can be used in the parameter substitution mechanism described above.
-Here an example of a notification:
+Here is an example of a notification:

 .. code-block:: json

     {
       "event": "dissemination",
       "request": {
           "class": "od",